FinOps FAQ

 • Sustained optimization (6-18 months): 25-40% total reduction

-• CerteroX for Cloud customers achieve an average of 38% cloud cost savings
+• CerteroX Cloud Management customers achieve an average of 38% cloud cost savings

 What is the FOCUS specification?

 FOCUS (FinOps Open Cost and Usage Specification) is an open-source standard for cloud billing data, created by the FinOps Foundation.
-It normalizes billing data across cloud providers for consistent multi-cloud reporting.
+It normalizes billing data across cloud providers so multi-cloud reporting no longer depends on each provider's proprietary schema.
+See What is FOCUS for the full specification and CerteroX coverage.

 What's the difference between showback and chargeback?